pybind/pybind11/docs/advanced/exceptions.rst

     error return without exception set``.

-    Exceptions that you do not plan to handle should simply not be caught, or may be explicity (re-)thrown to delegate it to the other, previously-declared existing exception translators.
+    Exceptions that you do not plan to handle should simply not be caught, or may be explicitly (re-)thrown to delegate it to the other, previously-declared existing exception translators.